Ma Sanli

 Ma Sanli (Xiao'erjing: ﻣَﺎ صً لِ, 馬三立 (马三立, Mǎ Sānlì); 1914 – 11 February 2003) was a Chinese comedian in the traditional Xiangsheng or "crosstalk" style.

 Biography

 Ma was born in Beijing; he was of the Hui ethnic group, and the son and grandson of practitioners of Xiangsheng.
 He was apprenticed to Zhou Deshan in 1929.
-Ma was a Chinese Muslim, his faith being Islam.
+Ma was a Chinese Muslim.

 He came to be noted for avoiding complication in a way that kept his performances accessible to a mass audience.
 He pursued his art in Tianjin.

 He became a widower in 1984.
-In December 2001, Ma retired from the Xiangsheng trade.
+In December 2001, Ma retired from the Xiangsheng profession.

 On 11 February 2003, he died in Tianjin after a long battle with cancer.